boniface/datastructures/README.md

 ### TASKS FOR DATA STRUCTURE ELECTIVES

-1. Create a an Class e.g Student, Car, Train, Hotel, School etc
+1. Create a  Class e.g Student, Car, Train, Hotel, School etc

 2. Use the Class to create a LinkedList